ktnrg45/vs-code-cython/README.md

 To setup development environment:

-- Follow the instructions for `Installing from source` (repo can be cloned anywhere on filesystem)
+- Follow the instructions for `Installing from source` (repo can be cloned anywhere on filesystem) (build step can be skipped).

 - Install development npm packages:

   ```
-  make dev
+  npm install --include=dev
   ```

 - To rebuild lang-server and syntax file, Run:

   ```
-  make build
+  npm run build:extension:dev
   ```

+### Debugging

+Run the `Watch extension` task.
+This can be done in vscode by clicking `view->Command Palette` and then selecting `Tasks: Run Build Task` and then selecting `Watch extension`.

+This will build the language server and the source code will be watched for changes

+You can then run the launch task: `Extension` which will launch the extension in debug mode.

+After the extension has been launched run the launch task `Attach server`, which will attach the debugger to the extension.

 ## Syntax highlighting changes